openmelody/mt-plugin-theme-manager/README.md

 4. Go to browser, refresh and see change.
 5. Repeat.

-Theme Manager streamlines this process by eliminating the need to refresh templates, and by providing simple mechanisms inside of Movable Type to quickly and efficiently republish templates, entries and pages.
+Theme Manager streamlines this process by eliminating the need to refresh templates, and by providing simple mechanisms inside of Melody and Movable Type to quickly and efficiently republish templates, entries and pages.
 With Theme Manager installed, when you edit a theme on the filesystem, the theme is immediately updated in Movable Type.
 Then republishing that file is as simple as clicking a rebuild icon next to the template or content you would like refreshed.

+### Quickly Iterate Through Bigger Theme Updates

+In addition to speeding the theme development process with with linked templates and your favorite text editor, Theme Manager's Designer Mode relies upon your `config.yaml` to add new templates and create and update Custom Fields and Field Day fields automatically.
+That's right, defining a template in `config.yaml`, for example, is all that is required to deploy a new template!
+No need to upgrade or re-apply a theme.

 ### Create Better Products

-When a designers creates a theme with the intent to distribute it, it is essential that the product they produce is not only easy to use, but also easy to support.
+When a designer creates a theme with the intent to distribute it, it is essential that the product they produce is not only easy to use, but also easy to support.
 Themes should never have to include complex instructions in order to allow end users to apply, setup, configure and tweak them.
 These actions